nhanaz-pm-pl/Stalker/README.md

 # Future
 - Save the history of players using the command.
 - Updated UI to make it easier to review someone's command usage history over a different period of time.
-- And many other features recommended by plugin users,...
+- And many other features recommended by plugin users, etc.

 # Image
 ![track.jpg](https://s1.uphinh.org/2021/08/06/track.jpg)